 Systems Analysis and Design Tutorial

 Some application systems are designed for “self service” by customers.
-These Internet and IVR applications (Interactive Voice Recognition Systems) guide infrequent or untrained users through transactions step-by-step.
+These online applications and IVR applications (Interactive Voice Recognition Systems) are designed to guide infrequent or untrained users through transactions step-by-step.

 Other applications are designed for employees who provide “personal service” to customers via a call centre or at a kiosk.

 Users of these systems normally require system training but are then able to process large volumes of transactions expeditiously.
 These systems normally handle both "standard" and “exception” type transactions.